Computational-Psychiatry/SDS/README.md

 6. Each data file should a corresponding JSON file
 7. if the file is under “ses-xxx” directory, the file name must have “ses-xxx” as well

-## Instructions to Run the code to evaluvate all the rules
+## Instructions to Run the code to evaluate all the rules

 ```
 python3 sds_validator_evaluator.py